-- Unfortunately, due to the heavy picture-content of these pages, this blog might not be suited to mobile browsing
+- Unfortunately, due to the heavy picture-content of these pages, this blog might not be suited to mobile browsing.

 - Throughout this blog, GE stands for Google Earth and SMR for Site and Monument Records held by the DOENI.

-Click to enlarge all pictures in this post.
+- Click to enlarge all pictures in this post.
 Pictures are best viewed in darker conditions (details and faint features will not be visible in GE while in a sunny room for instance).
 Also bear in mind that the images here are copies and extractions from GE, a process which already invariably causes a loss in definition.

 - Please feel free to share this blog if you know anybody who might have an interest in its contents!***